 Transportation Summer Camps in Oregon

-Through a variety of funders, we support transportation career-focused summer camps for students entering 9th through 12th grade, with a special emphasis on education for young women.
+Through a variety of funders, Portland State University supports transportation career-focused summer camps for Oregon high school students entering 9th through 12th grade, with a special emphasis on education for young women.
 The programs provide experiential learning on transportation, connects high schoolers with local professionals in transportation-related fields, and attracts students from diverse backgrounds to transportation-related course work in their higher education pursuits.
-Our objectives with this program:

-NITC works with ChickTech to host workshops for high school girls interested in technology.
+Portland State University works with ChickTech to host workshops for high school girls interested in technology.
 ChickTech’s high school program focuses on events that pose engineering challenges to get girls excited about technology.
 The program breaks down stereotypes and provides opportunities to encourage girls to consider technology-based fields.
-Our one-day workshops focus on engineering concepts and basic transportation modeling.
+Supported by NITC-funded curriculum, our one-day workshops focus on engineering concepts and basic transportation modeling.

 Middle School Programs